Call (201) 781-8812

 Addiction Treatment Guide

-Amygdala Emotional Response: The amygdala governs our emotional responses.
-When addicted, the brain becomes hyper-reactive, leading to heightened emotional states, particularly stress and anxiety, which often fuel the cycle of dependency.
+The amygdala governs our emotional responses and becomes hyperactive when addiction is present leading to heightened emotional states, particularly stress and anxiety, which often fuel the cycle of dependency.

 Dysregulation of the brain emotional systems that mediate arousal and stress is a key component of the pathophysiology of drug addiction.